-- (i) Subject to Section 2(d) (Use Restriction) of this Section 2, Google may, and Customer will (including by collecting or providing any required consents or notices) ensure that Google may use any Customer Data (including Customer Personal Data) submitted, stored, sent or received via any Pre-GA Offerings by Customer or its End Users (“Customer Test Data”) to provide, test, analyze, develop and improve those Pre-GA Offerings and any Google products and services used with them without any restriction or obligation to Customer, any End User or any third party, other than as stated in the Agreement’s confidentiality provisions and below.
+- (i) Subject to Section 3(e) (Use Restriction), Google may, and Customer will (including by collecting or providing any required consents or notices including from any End Users) ensure that Google may use any Customer Data (including Customer Personal Data) submitted, stored, sent or received via any Pre-GA Offerings by Customer or its End Users (“Customer Test Data”) to provide, test, analyze, develop and improve those Pre-GA Offerings and any Google products and services used with them without any restriction or obligation to Customer, any End User or any third party, other than as stated in the Agreement’s confidentiality provisions and below.

 - (i) Pre-GA Offerings are not “Audited Services” under the DPA;